Gabor944/phonefarm/README.md

 # Phone Farm (ing)

-This is a guide for rebuilding the farm-station protoype of the Phone Farm(ing) project.
+This is a guide for rebuilding the farm-station prototype of the Phone Farm(ing) project.
 For more information about the project visit [phonefarm.eu](www.phonefarm.eu).

-This prototype is a modular system to simulat a part of the Phone Farm(ing) proposal.
-It has one technical compartment on the top with an acrylic light installation and two phone compartments with space for two phones each.
+This prototype is a modular system to simulate a part of the Phone Farm(ing) proposal.
+It consists of one technical compartment on the top with an acrylic light installation and two compartments which can hold up to two phones each.
 Every compartment is lockable and provides charging for the phones.

-In this version, it is also perfect for home use in the dining room or kictehn, for example, to lock away the phones during meals.
+In this version, it is also perfect for home use to lock away phones during mealtimes in the dining room or kitchen due it is desktop size.

 ## Requirements:

 For the cabinet, we will use

 - one sheet of 3mm plywood (100x55cm)
 - one A5 sheet of 3mm acrylic